touraye/under-doz/101-programming/L102-getting-to-programming.md

 ## Expression

 Expression plays a very important role in programming.
 We use expression to generate new values, assign value to a variable.
-An expression comprises `values`, `variables`, `operators`, or simple `methods call`.
+An expression comprises `value`, `variable`, `operator`, or simple `method call`.

 ## Statement

-A statement is a simple instruction that will command a computer to carry out a particular task.
+A statement is a simple instruction that gives command to a computer to carry out a particular task.
 This includes variable, value, operator, and an expression as well.
 In some languages every statement is terminated with a semicolon while others no termination is required.

 #### Types of statements